tvartom/ansible-collection-serveradmin/README.md

 * PHP
 * NodeJs
 * Redis
-* Encryptet backups with Rsnapshot
+* Encrypted backups with Rsnapshot
 * SSL-certificate with Letsencrypt (with updates) or Self signed

-* When logging in to the server, a admin user sees a splash-screen with information such as valid certificates, last backup and basic help of scripts to manage this server.
+* When logging in to the server, an admin user sees a splash-screen with information such as valid certificates, last backup and basic help of scripts to manage this server.
 * An application is running as a dedicated user, with little access to the rest of the server, and none to other applications.
-* Deploy script is generated, which pull source from a repo, push back the version as an annotated git tag, build the app and deploy it.
+* Deploy script is generated, which pulls source from a repo, pushes back the version as an annotated git tag, builds the app and deploys it.
 No need for any extra build server like Jenkins or be dependent on Github Actions.

-* As it is just Ansible script, you can stop using it at anytime, and configure your server as you like.
+* As it is just an Ansible script, you can stop using it at any time, and configure your server as you like.

 If devmode is used: